codeuniversity/student-council/statute/statute.md

 ## 19 - Management of the Student Council

-(1) The Student Council shall be chaired by the chairperson of the council.
+(1) The Student Council shall be chaired by the President of the council.

 (2) If there is no Student Council chairing member in office, the Student Council shall be headed by a Presidium consisting of three members.
 The election of the Presidium shall be held by open ballot by a show of hands.
 Resolutions of the Presidium can only be passed unanimously.